Free Church Budgeting Template and Guide

 Step 5: Don’t Forget Variable Costs

-Churches generate income in a similar way to a business.
-Like a business, a church’s income can vary from month to month.
+Churches generate income in similar ways to businesses, and like a business, a church’s income can vary from month to month.
 This is an important concept to include in your budget and you should design your budget with flexibility in mind.

 While costs like your mortgage payment are fixed, project and outreach expenses have some flexibility.
 This means that you can scale projects up or down depending on how much income actually comes into the church.